-Limited benefit of this design because Azure firewall always see the encrypted traffic with which it can not do much.
-This scenario is only useful when you want to use WAF before firewall or you want to use multiple public IP addresses and you want to direct all the traffic via one firewall for central logging and monitoring mechanism.
+Limited benefit of this design because Azure firewall always sees the encrypted traffic with which it can not do much.
+This scenario is only useful when you want to use WAF before the firewall or you want to use multiple public IP addresses and you want to direct all the traffic via one firewall for central logging and monitoring mechanism.

-On premise client connectivity
+On-premise client connectivity

-There are some caveats when you use this design from onpremise clients:
+There are some caveats when you use this design from on-premise clients: